x3dom/x3dom/doc/guide/api.rst

     Takes world coordinates (x,y,z) of the scene and calculates the relating 2D X/Y coordinates relative to the window the scene is rendered in.

+..  js:function:: getScreenshot()

+    :return: URL to image

+    Returns a URL to a Base64 encoded png image consisting of the current rendering.

+..  js:function:: lightMatrix()

+    :return: The current light matrix

+    Returns the current light matrix.

 ..  js:function:: resetView()